turbot/guardrails-docs/docs/index.md

 # Turbot Guardrails

-Testing Turbot Guardrails is a full-stack governance platform that automates discovery and remediation of your organization’s compliance, security, and operational objectives.
+Turbot Guardrails is a full-stack governance platform that automates discovery and remediation of your organization’s compliance, security, and operational objectives.

 ## Discover Everything, Remediate Anything!